nghttp2/nghttp2/doc/nghttpx.1.rst

     Optionally,  TLS  can  be enabled  by  specifying  "tls" keyword.
 TLS is not enabled by default.

+    Optionally,  the feature  to detect  whether backend  is online/offline can  be enabled  using "fall"  and "rise" parameters.
+Using  "fall=<N>"  parameter,  if  nghttpx
+    cannot connect  to a  this backend <N>  times in  a row, this  backend  is  assumed  to be  offline,  and  it  is excluded from load balancing.
+If <N> is 0, this backend never  be excluded  from load  balancing whatever  times nghttpx cannot connect  to it, and this  is the default.
+    There is  also "rise=<N>" parameter.
+After  backend was excluded from load balancing group, nghttpx periodically attempts to make a connection to the failed backend, and if the  connection is made  successfully <N> times  in a row, the backend is assumed to  be online, and it is now eligible  for load  balancing target.
+If <N>  is 0,  a backend  is permanently  offline, once  it goes  in that state, and this is the default behaviour.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special